chinpeerapat/Google_Gemini_fastapi/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-We hope you find Google_Gemini useful and inspiring!

 ### Note:

 * Use Google Cloud Platform API key.